 It is not possible to prescribe one pattern as normative for all pre-seminary education.
 Widely varying emphases and settings of ministry encourage a variety of patterns.
-Nonetheless, it is possible and desirable to identify categories of learning which typically are foundational for graduate theological education:
+Nonetheless, it is possible and desirable to identify categories of learning which typically are foundational for graduate theological education.

 - Communication skills essential for interpreting and communicating the faith of the church.
 The ability to read, write, and speak standard written English is vital.
 Students are encouraged to have a reading knowledge of at least one language other than English.
 It is highly desirable that a reading knowledge of Greek and Hebrew be developed as a basic tool for meaningful graduate theological education.
 Additional language skills might be essential, depending on vocational intent and the setting of potential ministry.

-- Theological understandings of major religious traditions and the contemporary questions of values and faith in the context of the above general understandings and communication skills.
+- Theological understandings of major religious traditions and the contemporary questions of value and faith in the context of the above general understandings and communication skills.
 Of particular significance, as a foundation for graduate training for Christian ministry, is a knowledge of the nature and content of the biblical materials.